 - Who oversees maintaining communication with employees during an emergency?

 - What steps are your business taking to ensure that communication between management and employees is quick and efficient?
+As communication is important, professional English language trainers like A. J. Hoge also understands how being able to speak confidently and fluently is something that is crucial in any business/industry.

 As we start 2019, ensure your organization is ready to respond to critical events.